There is a graph in Metro Verdicts Monthly on nursing home verdicts and settlements in Virginia and Maryland over the

 Nursing Home Claims in Maryland

-We are an optimistic people in Maryland.
+We are optimistic people in Maryland.
 We have the highest per capita income in the country.
-Few Marylanders expect that they will one day be placed in a nursing home and be dependent upon these strangers for their most basic needs.
+Few Marylanders expect that they will one day be placed in a nursing home and depend on these strangers for their most basic needs.
 I can’t imagine it myself as I type this.
 Yet the harsh realities are that we are all dying and we are all at risk of losing the physical powers that make us who we are.
-Sometimes, a long-term nursing home care is the only solution that makes any sense.
+Sometimes, long-term nursing home care is the only solution that makes any sense.